Arsal23/VoiceFlow/README.md

   pin an input/output language explicitly.
 Includes purpose-built handling for Hinglish and other Hindi/English code-switched speech.
 Recognized languages: English, Hindi, Tamil, Spanish, Japanese, French, German, Portuguese, Chinese, Arabic, Korean, Italian, Russian.
-- **Custom dictionary with automatic aliases.** Teach Vox proper nouns, product names, and jargon.
+- **Custom dictionary with automatic aliases.** Teach VoiceFlow proper nouns, product names, and jargon.
 Multi-word or hyphenated terms (for example `CI/CD`) get sensible alias variants automatically, so misheard spellings get normalized back to your canonical form.
-- **Learns from your corrections.** Edit a past dictation in the history view, and Vox aligns the edit against your dictionary to learn a new spelling alias automatically.
+- **Learns from your corrections.** Edit a past dictation in the history view, and VoiceFlow aligns the edit against your dictionary to learn a new spelling alias automatically.
 - **Auto-paste with layered fallbacks.** Tries a synthetic Cmd+V (macOS) or Ctrl+V (Linux) paste, falls back further on macOS to `osascript`, and in the worst case always leaves the